-Occasionally, labia minora hypertrophy will present in women as a congenital (since birth) condition or as a result of childbirth, weight loss, aging, or other factors.
-This condition is characterized by enlarged labial tissue, which can be both painful and embarrassing if the labia is visible through clothing or is prone to pinching and irritation when riding a bicycle, sitting, or engaging in other daily activities.
-Labial reduction surgery can be performed by a qualified plastic surgeon or gynecologist for significant improvement in the functional and aesthetic effects of enlarged labial tissue.
-Dr. Ram Kalus at Plastic Surgery of the Carolinas has extensive experience performing labial reduction surgery and can personalize the procedure to improve any existing medical symptoms and alleviate your unique concerns.
+Occasionally, labia minora hypertrophy will appear in women as a condition which usually presents itself around puberty, or as a result of natural childbirth.
+This condition is characterized by enlarged labial tissue.
+This can be both painful and embarrassing if the labia is visible through clothing or is prone to pinching and irritation when riding a bicycle, attending spin class, horseback riding, sitting, or during sexual intercourse.
+Labial reduction surgery can be performed by an experienced and qualified plastic surgeon or gynecologist with an expectation of significant improvement in the functional and aesthetic outcome.
+Dr. Ram Kalus and Dr. Craig Rowin at Plastic Surgery of the Carolinas have extensive experience performing labial reduction surgery and can address your unique concerns.

 Who is a Candidate for Labiaplasty?

-A labiaplasty procedure typically benefits women who have enlarged, asymmetrical, or elongated labia and experience aesthetic or functional discomfort as a result.
+A labiaplasty procedure typically benefits women who have enlarged and/or asymmetrical labia minora and experience aesthetic or functional discomfort as a result.
 Due to the extreme sensitivity of the labia minora, an array of concerns can arise when redundant tissue is present.
 The symptoms that can commonly be improved or resolved through surgical labia reduction include:

 - Irritation occurring from friction

 - Pain and discomfort during physical activities

 - Embarrassment when nude or wearing form-fitting clothing

 While labial hypertrophy usually does not affect one’s health, consideration of a labiaplasty may be necessary when enlarged labia minora start to impact your quality of life or prevent you from fully engaging in certain activities.
 Depending on your unique needs, this form of vaginal rejuvenation can generally achieve the following: